absmach/magistrala-docs/docs/dashboards/gauges.md

 - **Temperature Gauge**
 - **Speed Gauge**

 Each gauge widget can be configured to show specific values based on the connected devices.
-Let’s explore the creation of these gauges.
+Below is an overview of how to create and configure each type of gauge.

 ---

-## Simple Gauge
+### Simple Gauge

 The **Simple Gauge** widget displays the latest value from a selected data source, like voltage, pressure, or other metrics.
-The gauge is customizable, allowing you to set the minimum and maximum value range, update intervals, and title.
+The gauge is customizable, allowing users to set the minimum and maximum value range, update intervals and title.

-### Create a Simple Gauge
+#### Create a Simple Gauge

 1. Ensure the dashboard is in **Edit Mode**.
-2. Click the **+ Add Widget** button and select **Simple Gauge** from the widget list.
+2. Click the `Add Widget` button and select **Simple Gauge** from the widget list.
 This will open the gauge configuration dialog.

   ![Simple Gauge Selection](../img/dashboards/gauge-type-filter.png)
 3. **Gauge Type**: Select **Simple Gauge** from the dropdown.
 4. **Channel**: Choose the **Channel** that will provide the data for the gauge.
 5. **Client**: Select the **Client** (device/entity) that is connected to the Channel whose data will be visualized.
-6. **Value Name**: Specify the name of the value that will be used to fetch messages (e.g., `demovoltage`).
+6. **Value Name**: Specify the name of the value to fetch messages (e.g., `demovoltage`).

   ![Simple Gauge Configuration](../img/dashboards/create-simplegauge.png)
 **Settings Section**